night-ghost/minimosd-extra/README.md

 * fixed bug with vertical speed in m/s

+v833

+* fixed bug with negative vertical speed

+v834

+* fixed bug with flight results
+* fixed heading panel placement
+* heading panel now can have icon
+* mavlink message scrolling can be turned off
+* fixed placement of time panel
+* time's semicolon is blinked

 If you like this project and want to support further development - you can do it! [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=F5UY65DJHF3TQ)